tooploox/tooploox.github.io/_posts/2015-05-08-apple-watch-data-synchronization.markdown

 Also we need to specify unique keys used by a Contact object to encode or decode its instance variables.

-So we need to put this line of code before we try to send message through wormhole
+To do so, we need to put this line of code before we try to send message through wormhole

     NSKeyedArchiver.setClassName("Contact", forClass:Contact.self)